Fundamental analysis of equity shares is the basic understanding of the basic foundation of every share before

 This gives the value of earning on a single share.
 As EPS increases quarterly or annually, Investors will be happy that their company is performing well.

-It is always advised to check whether the EPS is growing continuously for the last 5 years before investing in a company.
+It is always advised to check whether the EPS has been growing continuously for the last 5 years before investing in a company.

 4. P/E Ratio:

 P/E is termed as the price of the share divided by Earnings per share.
-In simple terms, the valuation to find how many times the price of stocks is been trading to its earnings.
+In simple terms, the valuation is to find how many times the price of stocks is been trading to its earnings.

 P/E RATIO = PRICE OF SHARE / EARNINGS PER SHARE

 For every investor, it is a mandated tool to check the valuation of P/E. This is the most important valuation in the fundamental analysis.
-Lesser the P/E ratio higher the attractiveness of the stocks.
+The lower the P/E ratio higher the attractiveness of the stocks.

 - P/ E ratio < 12 – Very Attractive (Undervalued)